-Table 2 summarizes the experimental conditions of the test used as an illustration in this paper, and figure 2 provides the creep curves.
-The minimum strain rate is reached at about 0.5% of compressive macro strain, slightly before the classical 1% value.
-This can be attributed to a microstructure effect since our 2D-1/2 samples contain only few grains and do not form a good Representative Volume Elements.
-In the following, a negative sign will be given to the compressive strain, at the macroscopic

-25 and local scale.
+Table 2 summarizes the experimental conditions of the test used as an illustration in this paper, and Fig. 2 provides the creep curves.
+The minimum strain rate is reached at about 0.5% of compressive macro-strain, slightly before the standard 1% value.
+This can be attributed to a microstructure effect since our 2-D-1/2 samples contain only few grains and do not form good representative volume elements.
+In the following, a negative sign will be given to the compressive strain, at the macroscopic and local scale.